darrenfishell/cryptography-project/_features/10-cipher-security.md

 "PoW" is the accounting method of digital currency.
 The so-called "proof-of-work" is to complete the verification and confirmation of the transaction in a very short period of time through the voting of special nodes.
 For a transaction, if several nodes with unrelated interests can reach a consensus, the entire network can reach a consensus on this transaction.

-Miners repeatedly insert bundled transaction combinations into the hash function until the result meets the criteria.
-The number of such trials per second is called the "hash rate".
+Miners repeatedly insert bundles of unverified transactions into the hash function, along with a value called a "nonce" and a timestamp of the transaction, until the result meets a current difficulty requirement.
+The number of such trials per second is called the "hash rate" and is recalibrated to ensure an average of 10 minutes elapses between the addition of successive blocks.

-Whoever first calculates the correct answer of the random hash function and submits it has a revenue.
+Whoever first calculates the correct answer of the random hash function and submits it receives a reward.
 There are no tricky solutions to these problems.
 The computer can only use enumeration until it has an answer.

 These calculations are meaningless by themselves, just a proof-of-work.
 However, it is nearly impossible to put fake transactions in without detection because, in theory, it would require more computing power than everyone else combined.